ekinney-lang/bci-game-jam2019/README.md

 There are several places for you as the developer to alter the P300 tool to do what you want.

-<p>First, you can alter what type of objects are being highlighted by changing the properties of the *cube* prefab.
+First, you can alter what type of objects are being highlighted by changing the properties of the *cube* prefab.
 This can include the number of objects you want a user to select from (minimum 2), the colors you'd like to highlight, positioning (e.g. where on the screen you'd want the cubes to be) etc.
 Even the number of rows/columns of cubes can be chosen and the distance between the rows and columns can be changed.
-The majority of these changes can be done in the *P300_Flashes* component.</p>
+The majority of these changes can be done in the *P300_Flashes* component.

-<p>If you want to change what happens when the correct object is selected, you will need to edit the *Inlet_P300* script, lines 61, 69, and 78 where it says a variation of:
+If you want to change what happens when the correct object is selected, you will need to edit the *Inlet_P300* script, lines 61, 69, and 78 where it says a variation of:
 `cube_list[cubeIndex].GetComponent<Renderer>().material.color = Color.green;`
 These 3 lines are what tells Unity what to do with positive findings from the back-end analysis handled in MATLAB or Python.
-(In this case, it simply recolors the cube's material to be green when selected).</p>
+(In this case, it simply recolors the cube's material to be green when selected).

+A demo showing off a potential use for this tool is included in the P300_Unity package under the **Demo** folder.
+There, you will find variations of the *P300_flashes* and *Inlet_P300* script to showcase how this tool could be used for selecting choices in a HUD system, such as for the Hololens.
+Note that the 'choice' selected in this demo is just randomly selected (as seen in the *Demo_Inlet_P300* script, and requires the proper set-up seen in the actual *Inlet_P300* script for reading in events.

 ## Built With